Website Disclaimer

 RHNTC

-Youth are important community members and should be respected partners in making decisions about the Teen Pregnancy Prevention (TPP) Program project activities intended for them.
+Youth are important community members and should be respected partners in making decisions about the Teen Pregnancy Prevention (TPP) project activities intended for them.
 The Office of Population Affairs (OPA) expects TPP projects to meaningfully engage youth, as equal partners, in the design, implementation, and monitoring of projects.
-These efforts are most effective when projects create safe, supportive, and inclusive environments; provide equitable opportunities for all youth; and honor and amplify youth perspectives, expertise, voices, and values—especially of those who have been disadvantaged and/or marginalized.
+These efforts are most effective when projects create safe and supportive environments; provide opportunities for all youth; and honor and amplify youth perspectives, expertise, voices, and values.

 Use this scorecard independently, with your team, or with your Youth Leadership Council to identify what your TPP project is doing to foster partnerships with youth.
 Then use the reflection tool to think through opportunities for youth partners to get involved in your project and steps you can take to increase their involvement.